9 High-Impact Interviewing Tips for Older Job Seekers

 There are many bright sides to being an older job seeker.
 You know your strengths and weaknesses.
 You're eager to learn new things.
 You bring a level of experience, wisdom, and dedication that can't be matched by younger workers.

-How do you interview as a mature worker?
+How do I interview as an older person?

 1. Prepare for questions beforehand